Expert Evidence in Construction Disputes: Arbitrator Perspective

-From the point of view of the arbitral tribunal, the selection, instruction, and administration of a tribunal-appointed expert is very time consuming, thus arbitral tribunals will generally refrain from assuming this additional task unless the mandating of a tribunal-appointed expert seems essential to the resolution of the case.
+From the point of view of the arbitral tribunal, the selection, instruction and administration of a tribunal-appointed expert is very time-consuming and, therefore, arbitral tribunals will generally refrain from assuming this additional task unless the mandating of a tribunal-appointed expert seems essential to the resolution of the case.
 Furthermore, as a rule, arbitral tribunals have sufficient experience when it comes to assessing technical issues and are capable of extracting the answers to the relevant technical questions from the expert reports, possibly also by relying on expert conferencing at the hearing.

-In light of all of the above, it is not surprising that, in practice, expert evidence in construction disputes is habitually submitted by the parties, and tribunal-appointed experts remain the exception.
+In light of all the above, it is not surprising that, in practice, expert evidence in construction disputes is habitually submitted by the parties and tribunal-appointed experts remain the exception.
 Generally, the arbitral tribunal will appoint an expert only if requested by one or both parties, or if the tribunal lacks the necessary expertise to decide around a certain technical issue relevant to its decision.
 A tribunal in an arbitration by the Stockholm Chamber of Commerce (SCC) refrained from appointing an expert on its own initiative following the claimant’s objection and the respondent’s lack of comment, on the grounds of its duty of impartiality under the SCC Arbitration Rules.

 Finding and selecting the right party-appointed expert